mavrick/mavrick/README.md

 ## Specialisations

-- High-performance web platforms
+- High-performance web and mobile platforms
 - AI-integrated products and workflows
 - Real-time systems and data pipelines
 - Infrastructure-aware application design
 - End-to-end ownership from architecture to deployment and scaling